 Read the first three lines of our R program in the Source Pane.

-# Install ggplot and ggmap (this is only required once)
+# Install leaflet (this is only required once)

 - Click on the first line to place the cursor there.
 The first line is a comment which begins with the

 #symbol, and contains an explanation of the nearby code.
 While running the script, R ignores all comments.